England v South Africa: Alex Hales & Jonny Bairstow seal crushing T20 win

 England were excellent with the ball in Southampton, restricting the Proteas to 142-3 despite a stand of 110 between AB de Villiers and Farhaan Behardien.

-Jonny Bairstow made 60 not out off 35 balls and Alex Hales and unbeaten 47 to complete the chase with 5.3 overs left.
+Jonny Bairstow made 60 not out off 35 balls and Alex Hales an unbeaten 47 to complete the chase with 5.3 overs left.

 The second match of the series is in Taunton on Friday.

-Victory would give England a series victory to follow a 2-1 success in the one-day internationals that came before the Champions Trophy, where they were beaten in the semi-finals by Pakistan.
+Victory would give England a series win to follow a 2-1 success in the one-day internationals that came before the Champions Trophy, where they were beaten in the semi-finals by Pakistan.

-A four-Test series against South Africa follows the T20s.
+Four Tests against South Africa follow the T20s.

 Bowlers squeeze South Africa in Southampton sun